Materials-Consortia/OPTIMADE/optimade.md

 * **id**: `"/"`
 * **attributes**: Dictionary containing the following fields:
   * **api\_version**: Presently used version of the OPTiMaDe API.
-  * **available\_api\_versions**: A list of URLs where the same data is served using different versions of this API.
-    It MUST be a list of dictionaries, each containing the fields:
+  * **available\_api\_versions**: MUST be a list of dictionaries, each containing the fields:
 	* **url**: a string specifying a base URL that MUST adhere to the rules in section [3.1.
 Base URL](#h.3.1)
 	* **version**: a string containing the full version number of the API served at that base URL.
-	  The version number string SHOULD NOT be prefixed by, e.g., "v".
+	  The version number string MUST NOT be prefixed by, e.g., "v".
   * **formats**: List of available output formats.
   * **entry\_types\_by\_format**: Available entry endpoints as a function of output formats.
   * **available\_endpoints**: List of available endpoints (i.e., the string to be appended to the